CERTCC/SSVC/doc/md_src_files/060_decision-trees.md

 ## Tree Construction and Customization Guidance

 Stakeholders are encouraged to customize the SSVC decision process to their needs.
-Indeed, the first part of SSVC stands for "stakeholder-specific."
+Indeed, the first part of SSVC stands for “stakeholder-specific."
 However, certain parts of SSVC are more amenable to customization than others.
 In this section, we'll cover what a stakeholder should leave static, what we imagine customization looks like, and some advice on building a usable and manageable decision tree based on our experience so far.